 Participants are encouraged to submit results to the challenge leaderboard.
 The workshop will feature an in-person poster session for participants to share the design of submitted systems.
 Our goal is to bring together researchers interested in the problem of activity recognition of common, fine and diverse human activities, and support discussion on this emerging topic.

-You will be able to register for the ICCV FGAD'23 workshop soon.
+You are able to register for the ICCV FGAD'23 workshop by attending ICCV'23.